Proxmox networking - part 3

 And now we will set up the Local Area Network - on paper

-Two way of implementing networking
+Two-way of implementing networking

 Doing while going or plan - document -implement process.
-You will get it to work the questions is for how long.
+You will get it to work, the questions is for how long.

 The doing while going method.

-The doing while going method.Quick to get started but terrible in the long run.
-Many years ago a major bank needed to rebuild their data-center.
+The doing while going method.
+Quick to get started but terrible in the long run.
+Many years ago, a major bank needed to rebuild their data-center.
 One reason was that no more cables fitted under the floor.
-Truck loads of old mainframe cable (some as expensive as a mid sized car) was taken to the land fill.
+Truck loads of old mainframe cable (some as expensive as a mid-sized car, each) were taken to the land fill.

 Plan-Document-Implement process - stay in control